CodeoNordic/just-another-calendar/documentation/event-filters.md

         },

         {
-            "divider": true // will show up as an divider instead }
+            "divider": true // will show up as a divider instead }

         {